A homotopy orbit spectrum for profinite groups

+\begin{Def} Let $K$ be a pointed simplicial set and let $L$ be a set.
+Then where $L_+$ is the constant simplicial set on $L$, together with a disjoint basepoint.
+Similarly, if $Z$ is a spectrum, then $Z[L]$ is the spectrum with each $(Z[L])_k$ equal to $Z_k \wedge L_+.$ We can also write $Z[L]$ as $Z \wedge L_+$ and we note that there is a natural isomorphism where the right-hand side is a coproduct of copies of $Z$, indexed by the elements of $L$. \end{Def} In dimension $l$, we have Since the middle isomorphism above is natural, there is a simplicial pointed simplicial set $X_k[G^\bullet]$ whose $l$-simplices are the pointed simplicial set $X_k[G^l]$ and which satisfies the isomorphism of simplicial pointed simplicial sets.
+It follows that

-We introduce some notation that organizes the above, allowing us to summarize it in a theorem. \begin{Def} Let $X$ be a $G$-spectrum.
+We introduce some notation that organizes the above, allowing us to summarize it in Theorem \ref{model} below.
+Though this result is labeled ``Theorem," it is just a repackaging of a standard definition in a way that is helpful to us in the next section (see Definition \ref{def}). \begin{Def} Let $X$ be a $G$-spectrum.
 Then $X[G^\bullet]$ is the simplicial spectrum that is defined above, with $(X[G^\bullet])_k = X_k[G^\bullet]$ and $l$-simplices equal to the spectrum $X[G^l]$.
 Thus, $X[G^\bullet]$ is the simplicial spectrum